 When can I get my I-20?

 Yes.
 Ohio Wesleyan University is required to obtain proof of funds from its students before the I-20 is issued.
 Accepted international students are often offered some financial assistance.
 You should use the form to update us about how you will contribute to the remaining cost of attending the University.
 It is also very important for you to read the instructions before submitting this form.
 The issuance of the I-20 will be delayed if the form is incorrectly filled out.
+Complete details can be found on our website.

 Can OWU issue my I-20 immigration document before I submit proof of financial resources?